poketcalulator/MMM-Rejseplanen/README.md

 - To Stefan Krause (http://yawns.de) (MMM-RNV) which this module is basically based on.

 ## Base API
-This Modul is using the Rejseplanen API (https://help.rejseplanen.dk/hc/en-us/categories/201728005-Labs)
+This Modul is using the [Findrejsen.dk API](https://help.rejseplanen.dk/hc/en-us/categories/201728005-Labs)